 The biggest advantage of a dynasty trust is that it can save your descendants a significant amount of money in estate taxes.
 The assets you put in the trust (plus any increase in their value over the years) are subject to the federal gift/estate tax just once, when you transfer them to the trust.
 They are not taxed again, even though multiple generations benefit from them.

 By contrast, if you simply left a very large amount of money to your children (without a trust), it would be subject to the estate tax.
 And whatever they left to their children would be taxed again.
 If you tried to avoid one of those “tax events” by leaving assets directly to your grandchildren, the federal generation-skipping transfer tax could apply.
 (Though keep in mind that only very large estates, worth more than several million dollars, are subject to federal estate or generation-skipping transfer tax.)

 For example, say you and your spouse leave $10 million to your daughter.
-If her inheritance grew, over 30 years, to $30 million, it would be subject to estate tax at her death—and if federal estate tax rates and exemptions in effect then were about what they are in 2014 ($5.34 million exemption, 40% top rate), almost $9 million would go to pay estate tax.
+If her inheritance grew, over 30 years, to $30 million, it would be subject to estate tax at her death—and if federal estate tax rates and exemptions in effect then were about what they are in 2015 ($5.43 million exemption, 40% top rate), more than $9 million would go to pay estate tax.
 That amount wouldn’t be owed if the money were in a carefully drafted dynasty trust—it would stay in the trust, where it could be invested and keep growing.